apache/mesos/docs/external-containerizer.md

     /**
      * Information about a container termination, returned by the
-     * containerizer to the slave.
+     * containerizer to the agent.
      */
     message Termination {
       // A container may be killed if it exceeds its resources; this will